deepak-mb/mail-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 First clone the project.
-Then type this code
+Then type this code...

 ### `cd mail-app`